whayter/rainfall/level2/walkthrough.md

-As for the previous level, we have a call to gets which is vulnerable to buffer overflow attacks.
+As for the previous level, we have program that makes a call to gets, which is vulnerable to buffer overflow attacks.
 But this time, a check is made to make sure that the return of the function does not point to an address in the stack (using the 0xb0000000 mask).
 However, there is a call to strdup which records the user's input on the heap and which we can exploit.

 The address space layout randomization (ASLR) is off, meaning the memory addresses associated with running processes are predictable:
 ```